SS America 1940 – 1941

 On August the 5th the liner sailed at 10:00 am on the first of two, 10 hour cruises to nowhere, the first with 1,300 travel agents and the second with 1,500 freight agents.
 Her first maiden voyage was on August 10th 1940 with 775 passengers and a crowd of some 3,000 waving her off.
 The America returned on the 22nd August after a cruise to San Juan and although not the best of mauden voyages it was successful and triumphant.

-During her cruises and amid naval ‘hush hush” security she was dry docked at Norfolk Naval Base on January 3rd 1941 and in addition to ‘regular maintenance’ she was fitted with a mine degausing cable.
+During her cruises and as the war drew closer, amid naval ‘hush hush” security she was dry docked at Norfolk Naval Base on January 3rd 1941 and in addition to ‘regular maintenance’ she was fitted with a mine degausing cable.
 The first to be fitted to an American ship.
 This was fitted in a record 3 days instead of the normal 30 days.

 Her first run through the Panama Canal was on February 4th 1941 and whilst on this trip called into San Francisco and had a staggering 11,400 visitors in one day.